 Differences between the 2020 and 2022 plant communities were analyzed using percent cover vegetation data and conducted in PC-ORD 7 (McCune and Medfford 2016).
 Nonmetric Multidimensional Scaling (NMDS) was used to visualize percent cover of vegetation for all plots between 2020 and 2022 and for burned and unburned plots in 2022.
 NMDS analysis was performed on a matrix of 99 plots - 52 of which were burned and another 47 were unburned - by 10 cover classes.
 Multi-response permutation procedure (MRPP) was used to evaluate whether vegetation composition differed between plots that were burned and plots that were unburned.
 Sorensen’s distance was calculated from the percent cover data of the 99 total plots.
 Shannons diversity index (H) and Shannons evenness index (J) were calculated in Microsoft Excel to further examine the difference between vegetation composition between years and between burned and unburned plots in 2022 (Microsoft Corporation 2018).
 Dominance curves for 2020 and 2022 were calculated in PC-ORD by multiplying the total abundance against the rank order of abundance and was used to examine the distribution of vegetation by percent cover between years (McCune and Medfford 2016).
 A second set of dominance curves were created for unburned and burned samples in 2022 to examine the difference in vegetation composition caused by the fire.

 Seed extraction data was calculated and averaged based on the number of seeds per 100g for burned and unburned plots.
 Soil seedbank emergence data were combined into one dataset and examined using R studio via two-sample t-tests between burned and unburned plots of each vegetation type that grew from sample trays (Team 2019).
 Another two-sample t-test was used to compare germination between burned and unburned samples.
-Shannon diversity was conducted using Microsoft Excel on soil sample emergence data to examine the diversity of species that grew from the seedbank in burned and unburned plots (Microsoft Corporation 2018).
+Shannon diversity was calculated using Microsoft Excel on soil sample emergence data to examine the diversity of species that grew from the seedbank in burned and unburned plots (Microsoft Corporation 2018).
 Shannon evenness index was also used to compare the composition and richness of burned and unburned samples.
 Dominance diversity curves were created for the burned and unburned seedbank samples to examine the difference in germination caused by the fire.

 Results